Routing Introduction

 What is routing?

 Routing is the process of determining what content to display based on the browser’s URL.
-Angular is a Single Page Application (SPA) framework.
-By using the Router API, the application can display different content without completely reloading the page.
+Angular is a Single Page Application (SPA) framework, handling URL changes within the application with JavaScript, not reloading the whole page on each new navigation, thanks to its router API.

 The Router API is provided by the @angular/forms

-It’s installed in any new Angular project by default and you cand find it in the pckage.json file.
+package.
+It’s installed in any new Angular project by default and you cand find it in the package.json

 Router-outlet directive